How to Buy a Boat: Tips for a First Time Buyer

 Are you thinking about buying a boat?
 Great news—as boaters ourselves, we highly recommend it.
-We've got lots of great reviews of new boats on boats.com, as well as listings of new and used boats of all types.
-But first, let's go through the process of buying a boat, which should start well before you stand looking at a boat with your checkbook in hand.
+We've got lots of great reviews of new boats, as well as listings of new and used boats of all types.
+But first, let's go through the process of buying a boat, which should start well before you stand to look at a boat.